No momento, esta página não está disponível em português

 Select your Web online payments integration below to learn which PCI DSS requirements you must comply with and the corresponding documentation that you should provide:

-* The validation requirements below are based on Adyen's acceptable risk profile for each integration type.
+The following validation requirements are based on Adyen's acceptable risk profile for each integration type.
 These may differ from what other acquirers require.

 Additional reading